FAQs

 1. Where does the natural gas transported in your pipeline come from?

-2. Will Maritimes be transporting LNG?
+2. Will Maritimes & Northeast Pipeline be transporting LNG?

 3. What does a compressor station do?